 The salt-free water softener is the complete opposite of the salt-based water softener system.
 It doesn’t use salt to “soften” water.

-However, it can not technically be called a “softener” as such because it doesn’t actually soften your water.
 It only descales the pipes and conditions it so the “hard” minerals are less likely to stick.

 The salt-free water softener is a great option for people that are trying to reduce their sodium (salt) intake.

 Because it doesn’t actually soften water (only descales your pipes) you should not get a salt-free water softener if you have severe hard water issues.

 Magnetic Water Softener (or More Accurately, “a Descaler”)

 This is also another salt free option and as such it is not technically a water softener.